musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Single Concept Per Test

 Each test should focus on a single concept.
-This approach not only keeps your tests concise but also makes it easier to identify and isolate issues when a test fails.
+This approach not only keeps the tests concise but also makes it easier to identify and isolate issues when a test fails.

 #### F.I.R.S.T Principles: